 100 Route des Tines, Argentière, 74400 Chamonix | +33 (0) 4 50 54 07 52

 In 1926, Georges Ravanel started selling drinks to hikers from a little wooden hut at the foot of the Argentière’s glacier.
 In the 1950s, his son added home-made tarts and croûtes and by the 1980s the rich menu of Savoyard staples was famous throughout the region.
-At 1300m altitude in Argentière, it’s well worth heading up the valley to enjoy the historical cuisine and location, tucked away in the forest.
+At 1300m altitude in Argentière, it’s well worth heading up the valley to enjoy the historical cuisine and location of La Crèmerie, tucked away in the forest.

-So, in 2018 as Chamonix continues to celebrate the “golden era of mountaineering” – 153 years since 1865 when a whopping 65 Alps were conquered (seven on the Mont Blanc massif) – indulge in a golden encrusted “croûte” or the “tartiflette” of your dreams in honour of our alpine heroes who stocked up on a similar menu at their refuge huts, on their way into the history books!
+In 2018 Chamonix continues its celebration of the “golden era of mountaineering” – 153 years since 1865, when a whopping 65 Alpine peaks were conquered (including seven on the Mont Blanc massif) – indulge in a golden encrusted “croûte” or the “tartiflette” of your dreams in honour of our Alpine heroes who stocked up on a similar menu at their refuge huts, on their way into the history books!